Summer Waiver Award Program Policy

 A student who would not otherwise be eligible for University need-based grant will not necessarily receive grant aid as a result of waiver.

-The standard summer savings expectation is $1,800 to $3,200.
+The standard summer savings expectation is $3,200.
 Students cannot receive a waiver that is larger than the size of their summer savings expectation.

 Because federal regulations mandate a specific contribution based on earnings during the previous year, it may not be possible to apply the entire amount of the waiver to summer earnings.
 In such cases, the student’s self-help component (loan, work-study) for the following year will be adjusted by the remaining amount.